Palpatine: Books and comics

 The first appearance of Palpatine in Star Wars literature was in the prologue of Alan Dean Foster's ghostwritten novelization of the script of A New Hope, published as Star Wars: From the Adventures of Luke Skywalker (1976).
 His background as a senator of the Republic was explored in James Kahn's novelization of Return of the Jedi.

 Palpatine also appears in Rae Carson's novelization of The Rise of Skywalker, which expands upon the film's story.
 In the book, Palpatine is revealed to have discovered the "secret to immortality" from his former master, Darth Plagueis, using this knowledge to survive after his death in Return of the Jedi.
 The novelization also describes Palpatine's son as a failed clone of himself.
 However, the 2021 book Skywalker: A Family at War describes Palpatine's son as an "offshoot of [his] genetic research, not precisely a clone but made of cloned tissue and donated cells."

 Star Wars: Lords of the Sith (2015) was one of the first canon spin-off novels to be released in the Disney canon begun in 2014.
 In it, Vader and Palpatine find themselves hunted by revolutionaries on the Twi'lek home planet Ryloth.
 In Thrawn (2017), the titular character warns Palpatine of "threats lurking in the Unknown Regions."
 Chuck Wendig's Aftermath book trilogy reveals that, prior to his death, Palpatine enacted a plan for the remnants of the Empire, intended to be led by his adoptive son Gallius Rax, to retreat to the Unknown Regions, where they formed into the First Order.
 The dark side was thought to be concentrated in this region, where one Sith cultist believed that Palpatine would be found alive.
-The upcoming illustrated book Star Wars: The Secrets of the Sith is told from Palpatine's perspective.
+The 2021 illustrated book Star Wars: The Secrets of the Sith is told from Palpatine's perspective.

 Palpatine appears frequently in the comic book series Darth Vader: Dark Lord of the Sith (2017–2018), written by Kieron Gillen and Charles Soule.
 It is suggested at the end of the series that Palpatine manipulated the Force to impregnate Vader's mother Shmi Skywalker, making him, in essence, Vader's father—although this is left somewhat ambiguous.
 This builds on the plot point of Anakin's virgin birth introduced in The Phantom Menace, and the claim that a Sith lord "could use the Force to influence the midi-chlorians to create life," as Palpatine tells Anakin in Revenge of the Sith.
 This would seem to have incestuous implications for Rey and Ben Solo at the end of The Rise of Skywalker, but Soule says that "The Dark Side is not a reliable narrator," and a Lucasfilm story group member who collaborated on the comic confirmed that a direct connection between Palpatine and Vader was not their intent.

 The character also appears in the final chapter of the comic book Star Wars: The Rise of Kylo Ren (2020), which illustrates Palpatine's manipulation of the young Ben Solo into becoming Kylo Ren.